ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

   - `wishlist`, `group`, `recommended` etc.
 - Only enter giveaways until a certain point threshold
 - Enter or ignore pinned giveaways
-- Provide list of keywords to ignore
+- Provide a list of keywords to ignore

 ### Multiplatform